Bachelor Party Dos and Don'ts Everyone Should Know

-If you think the night before the wedding is the perfect time for a bachelor bash, think again.
-The last thing the nervous groom needs on the big day is a hangover.
-Plus a big night on the town before the walk down the aisle will surely stress the bride out (which is to be avoided).
 You should schedule the main event up to a month before the wedding and, at the very least, schedule it a week in advance, preferably on the weekend.
 Some people from out of town won't be able to attend, but if they do want to show up they can use the advance notice to make plans.
-Be sure to send out invitations or call invitees at least three weeks before the party.
-This way, you'll be able to avoid scheduling conflicts.
+Notify the bachelor party guests at least three weeks before the party to avoid scheduling conflicts.